jcwill415/Stock_Market_Data_Analysis/README.md

 * &nbsp;&nbsp;&nbsp;&nbsp;`pip install yfinance`
 * &nbsp;&nbsp;&nbsp;&nbsp;`pip install jupyter`
 3) Once everything is installed, change directory (cd) to navigate to where the project has been downloaded.
-4) Locate the ".ipynb" file `Stock_Market_Data_Analysis.ipynb` and run Jupyter with the command:
-* &nbsp;&nbsp;&nbsp;&nbsp;`jupyter notebook` in your terminal or cmd; this will take you to the project in Jupyter Notebook, opening up a browser.
+4) Locate the ".ipynb" file `Stock_Market_Data_Analysis.ipynb` and run Jupyter with the command: `jupyter notebook` in your terminal or cmd; this will take you to the project in Jupyter Notebook, opening up a browser.

 5) Once Jupyter opens in the browser, you should see the `Stock_Market_Data_Analysis.ipynb` notebook file.
 Double click to open the file.
 6) To run the program, select "Cell," and "Run All."
-7) For additional charts, please run the `StockMarketDataAnalysis_DataVisualization.ipynb` file in Jupyter Notebook.
+### 7) For additional charts, please run the `StockMarketDataAnalysis_DataVisualization.ipynb` file in Jupyter Notebook.
 Here I focus mainly on data visualizations for large cap tech stocks (i.e. Apple, Google, Facebook).

 ## Project Summary
 * First, this project will focus on technical analysis, measuring stock price data for movement (volatility) and volume.